Abigail/Abigail.github.io/Src/Trapped/abbot.md

 ### Square

+#### Square

-On the Square, the %%PIECE%% gets trapped after 6,334 steps.
+On the Spiral Square, the %%PIECE%% gets trapped after 6,334 steps.
 This is only slightly sooner than the  [*Archbishop*](archbishop.html), which gets trapped after 6,386 steps.

+#### Diamond

+It takes much longer for the %%PIECE%% to get trapped on the Diamond Square, but eventually it does get trapped -- after 318,714 steps.

 ### Wedge